-- ‘buy one get one free’ deals on unhealthy items to be banned
+- Banning ‘buy one get one free deals on unhealthy food items

-- TV ads for junk food to air only after 9 pm
+- Limiting TV advertisements for junk food to after 9 pm

-- mandatory reformulation of unhealthy food and drinks
+- Mandatory reformulation of unhealthy food and beverages

-- extending the sugar tax on drinks to include confectionery goods
+- Extending the sugar tax to confectionery goods as well

 Given the potential link between obesity and Covid-19 severity, these measures could be life-saving.

 Individual Actions: The Power of Cardio

 According to the Irish Heart Foundation, one of the best ways to protect yourself is to engage in regular cardio or aerobic exercise.
 Activities that raise and sustain your heart rate — like aerobics, running, Zumba, dance fitness, tennis, or hiking—can significantly affect cardiovascular health.

 Though yoga and Pilates offer numerous health benefits, they don’t provide the type of cardiovascular exercise essential for improving heart health.